botlabs-gg/yagpdb-docs-v2/content/moderation/advanced-automoderator/triggers.md

 ## Quick Intro

-On this page, the list of triggers is ordered as seen on the control panel, rather than alphabetically.
-Both orderings have their advantages, but we (the authors) decided this is how we want to roll.

-Make extensive use of the Table of Content button in the top left corner of this page, as well as your browser's search function to quickly navigate to the trigger you're interested in.
+This page lists all the available triggers in the order as they appear on the control panel.
+Use the Table of Contents in the top left corner of this page alongside your browser's search function to quickly navigate to the trigger you're looking for.

 ### Trigger Logic